barfowl/OpenSubdiv/documentation/bfr_overview.rst

 rules).

-While the internal representations of the Surfaces constructed for different data interpolation types may differ, they are all Surfaces and so the interface to evaluate them does not.
+While the internal representations of the Surfaces constructed for different data interpolation types may differ, since they are all constructed as Surfaces, the functionality use to evaluate them is identical.

 Bfr::Surface
 ************

-The Surface class encapsulates the piece of limit surface for a particular face of the mesh.
+The Surface class encapsulates the piece of limit surface associated with a particular face of the mesh.
 The term "surface" is used rather than "patch" to emphasize that the Surface itself may be composed of more than one patch (potentially a complex set of patches).

 Once created, there are two steps required to evaluate a Surface: